 You may view and download the job descriptions below:

 - Graduate Assistant for the Division of Social Work, Leadership and Policy

-- Graduate Assistant for the School of Arts & Sciences
+- Graduate Assistant for the Office of Graduate Admissions

 - Graduate Assistant for the Office of Academic Affairs

 - Graduate Assistant for the Department of Policy and Leadership